ericayzeng/Biof-501/README.md

 ### Directories
 - `bin`: Contains all the python scripts that are used in the pipeline
 - `input`: Contains the input data for the pipeline
-- `images`: Contains the images that are used in the README

 ### Files
-- `dockerfile`:
-- `makefile`:
+- `Dockerfile`: Contains specifications for a Docker image with some required python packages installed
+- `Makefile`: Contains `make` commands for building the docker image and running the workflow
-- `workflow.nf`: The primary pipeline file that provides the instructions for executing the pipeline using Nextflow
+- `workflow.nf`: The primary pipeline implementation
-- `nextflow.config`: Configuration file for Nextflow.
+- `nextflow.config`: Configuration file for Nextflow

 ## Background
 Schizophrenia is a psychiatric disorder characterized by positive symptoms, negative symptoms, and cognitive impairments.
 [1] Positive symptoms consist of delusions, hallucinations, and disorganized speech and behavior.
 [1] Negative symptoms may consist of non-verbal expression, low expression, etc. [2] To measure these symptoms, typically a Signs and Symptoms of Psychotic Illness (SSPI) rating scale is used.
 The SSPI is a 20-item rating scale design to measure the severity of the major symptoms in psychotic disorders.
 [3] The scores range from 0 (absent) to 4 (severe).
 The first 19 items measure the major signs and symptoms while item 20 assesses insight.
 [4]